ToolJet/ToolJet/docs/versioned_docs/version-3.0.0-LTS/workflows/trigger-using-webhook.md

 title: Trigger Workflows Using Webhooks
 ---

-This guide demonstrates how to trigger a workflow using a webhook.
+This guide demonstrates how to trigger workflows using webhooks.

 <div style={{paddingTop:'24px'}}>